Expansion Formulas of Basic Hypergeometric Series via the (1-xy,y-x)--Inversion and Its Applications: Applications

-\end{lz} As might be observed, the expression on the right--hand side of (\ref{grfm-1}) is symmetric in $a,d,x$.
-This property will be used in what follows. \begin{lz} The limit as $d$ to $0$ of (\ref{grfm-1}) turns out to be the Rogers--Fine identity (\ref{rogerfine}).
-Alternatively, if we take the limit as $d \to+\infty$, then we obtain another new identity analogous to (\ref{rogerfine}):
+\end{lz} As might be observed, the expression on the right-hand side of (\ref{grfm-1}) is symmetric in $a,d,x$.
+This property will be used to the proof of Ramanujan's reciprocal theorem below.
+It should be pointed out that \eqref{grfm-1} is the special case of Watson's transformation from the VWP ${}_8\phi_7$ to ${}_4\phi_3$ series \cite[(III.18)]{10}, because (\ref{grfm-1}) is equivalent to

-In particular, set $x=1$ or $a=1$.
-Then (\ref{symmetric}) reduces to a special case of the contiguous relation \cite[(III.32)]{10} for the $q$--Gauss function: